What time, TV channel is Los Angeles Dodgers vs...

 - News Article

-The Los Angeles Dodgers, leading 3-2 in the best of seven National League Championship Series, meet the Milwaukee Brewers in Game 6 on Friday, October 19, 2018 (10/19/18) at Miller Park in Milwaukee, Wisconsin.
-Hyun-Jin Ryu will start for the Dodgers,...
+The Los Angeles Dodgers and Milwaukee Brewers, tied 3-3 in the best of seven National League Championship Series, meet in Game 7 on Saturday, October 20, 2018 (10/20/18) at Miller Park in Milwaukee, Wisconsin.
+The winner of Game 7 advances to the 2018...

 Tweets